 Unforeseen events are a fact of life when you run a small business.
 Whether minor, such as an equipment failure that shuts down production for a couple of hours, or catastrophic, such as a workplace violence occurrence, the negative incidents that catch you unaware always have an impact.

 Effective risk management, the practice of foreseeing potential risks and assessing and controlling threats to your organization’s capital and earnings, helps you keep workers safe, mitigate legal exposure and avoid expensive non-compliance fines.

-Hiring a PEO for risk management benefits your business in seven ways:
+Hiring a PEO for risk management benefits your business in several ways: